Oppo A17 Price in Pakistan & Specs - Sept 2023

-The device has a 50MP rear camera that captures decent photos in well-lit conditions, while the 5MP front camera is suitable for selfies and video calls.

-With 64GB of internal storage and microSD card support, you have ample space for your apps and media.
+Powered by a MediaTek Helio G35 processor and 4GB of RAM, the Oppo A17 delivers smooth performance for day-to-day use and light multitasking.
+It comes with 64GB of internal storage, expandable via a microSD card for additional space.

+The phone sports a dual-camera setup on the back, consisting of a 50MP primary camera and a 2MP depth sensor for portrait shots.
+On the front, there’s an 8MP selfie camera for capturing your best moments.

-The Oppo A17 runs on Android with the ColorOS skin, providing a user-friendly experience.
-It also features a 5000mAh battery for all-day usage.
+The Oppo A17 runs on the ColorOS 12.1 based on Android 10, providing a user-friendly interface and various customization options.
+It is powered by a 5000mAh battery, ensuring all-day usage on a single charge.

-While it may not boast flagship specifications, it’s a reliable option for those seeking a budget smartphone with essential functionality.

 |Build